pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

     * How will you keep track of the score?
 One way would be to use a _global variable_.

+    * With one sprite per mole/hole, you could let the player click or tap to hit a hole, instead of using the keyboard.
+Do you think that would be better?
+Can you change the code so it reacts to the sprite being clicked?

 ## Credits